pgroonga/pgroonga.github.io/upgrade/index.md

   * 2.0.2 -> 2.0.3: Compatible

-    * But you need to recreate your PGroonga indexes that use `timezone (without time zone)`.
+    * But you need to recreate your PGroonga indexes that use `timestamp (without time zone)`.

     * But you need to recreate your PGroonga indexes that use [`pgroonga_text_array_full_text_search_ops_v2` operator class][text-array-full-text-search-ops-v2].